Choose a plan: Plan 2 basics

 Average Final Compensation (AFC) The average of your highest consecutive 60 months earnings, wherever they are in your service.

-The 2% defined benefit formula used to calculate your retirement is:
+The formula used to calculate your benefit:

 If you worked full time every month for 15 years and your average monthly pay for your highest consecutive five years was $4,000, your monthly benefit would be $1,200.